 HR works closely with the departmental administrators as well as recruitment.
 Their core system users are normally the HR administrators who will require hands-on training so they are competent for go live.

-Users such as partners and line manager approvers will not require classroom training but a short session on the core benefits, their role in the process and the functionality they are required to use.
+Users such as HR business partners and line manager approvers will not require classroom training but a short session on the core benefits, their role in the process and the functionality they are required to use.

 We design bespoke training programmes which meet the diverse needs of the different user groups.
 This means having a variety of supporting materials and delivery methods which engage end users with timely, relevant content so they retain the information.

 “Certainly I’m very satisfied with the result of the user training and the quality of the documentation.
 Going forward it’s going to be very valuable to have proper, structured, repeatable training to use as a refresher and for new staff.”

 Ian Nicholson Interim corporate applications and projects manager

 “Optimum are a pleasure to work with.
 They’re approachable, flexible and responsive.
 They communicate very openly and in my experience they always have the client’s long term interests at heart.”